 - You show that you intend to make a profit.

 If you’re seen to be acting as an individual investor, you’ll only pay Capital Gains Tax on half of any profits.
 But if you’re seen to be acting as a business, you’ll pay Income Tax on your entire profits.
+Although there's no clear rules on how to avoid this as the CRA decide on a case by case basis - avoiding regular, repetitive investment activities with short-term gains is a good place to start.

 Easiest way to avoid any tax on your crypto?
 HODL.